A biography of Yves Tanguy. surrealist-surrealism

 Indefinite divisibility. c1942

 Both his parents originated from Breton, France and so after his father's death in 1908, his mother moved back to her native Locronan, Finistère, where she was forced to ask for and obtain the licence of a tobacco shop.
-As a result of this, he spent most of his youth living with various different relatives and he was entrusted for four years to relatives living in Plestin les Grèves, on the Côtes d'Armor.
-As a teenager he eventually returned to Paris and entered Secondary School at Lycée Montaigne in 1912 and then further pursued his studies at Lycée St Louis.
+As a result of this, he spent most of his youth living with various different relatives and he was entrusted for four years to relatives living in Plestin Les Grèves, on the Côtes d'Armor.
+As a teenager, he eventually returned to Paris and entered Secondary School at Lycée Montaigne in 1912 and then further pursued his studies at Lycée St Louis.
 When in 1916 his mother retired at the Prieuré, an ancient house in Locronan, Yves remained in Paris on Coëtlogon street in the Sixth Arrondissement, under the supervision of his sister Emilie who was a teacher.

-He quickly began to develop his own unique painting style and in 1927, in Paris, France he gave his first solo exhibition.
+He quickly began to develop his own unique painting style and in 1927, in Paris France, he gave his first solo exhibition.
 Later that year he also married his first wife.
 It was around this time also that he received his first contract which was for 12 works a year from Breton, but he could only manage to paint 8 works for him as he was on a fixed income.

 In 1928 His work along with several other surrealist artists the likes of Jean Arp, Pablo Picasso and others were exhibited at the Galerie au Sacre du Printemps in Paris.
-During the 1930's he continued to exhibit his work in Paris, New York, Brussels and London however being greatly affected by the war and the disappearance of his brother Henri he took to alcohol and the bohemian life style associated with a struggling artist which ultimately led to the failure of his marriage.
+During the 1930s he continued to exhibit his work in Paris, New York, Brussels and London, however, being greatly affected by the war, and the disappearance of his brother Henri he took to alcohol and the bohemian lifestyle associated with a struggling artist which ultimately led to the failure of his marriage.

 In 1942 he took part in the artists in exile exhibition at the Pierre Matisse Gallery in New York.
-In 1947 he exhibited in the exhibition Le Surréalisme en 1947 in the Galerie Maeght Paris, which was organised by Breton and Duchamp.
-In 1948 being the husband of an American citizen he to was able to obtain citizenship to the USA.
-In 1953 he visited Rome, Milan, and Paris were he exhibited in solo shows.
+Then in 1947 he exhibited in the exhibition Le Surréalisme en 1947 in the Galerie Maeght Paris, which was organised by Breton and Duchamp.
+In 1948 being the husband of an American citizen he was able to obtain citizenship to the USA.
+During 1953 he visited Rome, Milan, and Paris were he exhibited in solo shows.
 In 1954 he and his wife exhibited together at the Wadsworth Atheneum in Hertford.
 He also appeared in a film by Hans Richter called 8 x 8.

 Sadly in January 1955 he suffered a stroke and died at Woodbury.
 He was cremated and his ashes preserved until the death of his wife.
 Eight months after his death a retrospective of his work was shown at the Museum of modern art in New York.
 In 1963 after completing a catalogue of her husbands work and being almost blind Kay Sage committed suicide.
 Her body was also cremated and together their ashes were scattered by his friend Pierre Matisse on the beach at Douarnenez which he loved so much in his beloved Brittany.